lollox1k/Obsidian/Matematica/Analisi numerica/Krylov subspace methods.md

 Each method will have its own condition, for instance the [[GMRES method]]stand for _generalized minimal residua_, it will choose $x^{k+1}$ that minimzes the euclidean distance from the solution.

 The [[Conjugate gradient method]] minimizes the energy norm of the error.

+It is usefull to find an Orthonormal basis for a given Krylov subspace.
+The [[Arnoldi iteration]] is a numerical algorithm based upon a Gramh-Smith procedure.